 Customers can choose where they want their data held: US, UK or EU, and even move from one location to another as they choose.

 “For further peace of mind, with our private cloud option, you can designate where you wish your data to be specifically held,” adds Jones.
 So if you are unsure, be sure with Timewatch.”

-It’s also worth noting that, in a globalised workplace, our data centres comply with international data protection laws and meet all standards regarding transfer of customer data across international borders.
+It’s also worth noting that, in a globalized workplace, our data centers comply with international data protection laws and meet all standards regarding the transfer of customer data across international borders.